corrados/edrumulus/doc/algorithm.md

 detection results were not perfect either.

+# Algorithm development

+The algorithms are developed using a regular audio card.
+The drum pad output signal is captured and the signal processing and algorithm development is done in Octave.
+The development runs in three steps:

+1. Create the algorithms using a captured test signal and analyze it as a whole.
+This is the easiest and fastest way to create and improve the algorithms (this is the "playground").
+The corresponding source file is algorithm/drumtrigger.m.

+2. If the algorithm works ok, it is ported to a sample-based processing.
+The goal is to make the Octave code as similar to the C++ micro controller implementation as possible.
+The corresponding source file is algorithm/edrumulus.m.

+3. Port the sample-based processing code to C++ and test it in real-time on the hardware.
+To make sure the port was successful, we send test data to the micro controller, query the processed signal and compare it in Octave to the reference code.

 # Test signals

 To support a new pad type, test data should be recorded.
 If a second trigger is supported, a stereo signal sampled at 8 kHz shall be used, otherwise use a monophonic recording.
 Make sure that the signal is never clipped, even for the highest velocity hits.

 ## Normal test data capture